 As with any mortgage there are fees associated with government-backed loans.
-Some people assume the government is the lender with FHA loans but that is not the case.
-FHA loans are simply loans that are backed or insured by the federal government.
-In other words regular banks lend the money but with an FHA loan it is like having Uncle Sam co-sign with you.
+Some people assume the government is the lender with government-backed loans but that is not the case.
+FHA, Fannie/Freddie, USDA, and VA loans are simply loans that are backed or insured by the federal government.
+In other words, regular banks lend the money but with a government-backed loan it is like having Uncle Sam co-sign with you.

-Having Uncle Sam co-sign means people with less than stellar credit can get an FHA home loan whereas the banks would have rejected them otherwise (though banks are requiring at least a 620 credit score even with FHA loans).
-Having government backing on a loan also means that borrowers can get up to 97% of the appraised value of a home with traditional FHA loans rather than the 80-90% limit most banks impose on conventional loans.
+Having Uncle Sam co-sign means people with less than stellar credit can get a government-backed home loan whereas the banks would have rejected them otherwise.
+Having government backing on a loan also means that upside down borrowers can refinance.
 The other advantage of an FHA loan is that rates are often comparable to the rates people with excellent credit receive from banks.
 FHA loans are often the best or only solution for people with not much equity or less than perfect credit.
-But the fee structures on FHA loans are similar to conventional loans.
+But while there are virtually no fees with the new FHA streamline program, the fee structures on conventional loans are a bit higher.
 Here are the fees you should expect:

-A. Bank Fees: These can range anywhere from about $1100 to $5000 depending on the size of the loan and the terms worked out.
-There are fixed fees that usually amount to about $1100 and then it is common for there to be a loan origination fee of at least 1% of the loan amount.
+A. Bank Fees: These can range anywhere from about $1500 to several thousand depending on the size of the loan and the terms worked out.
+There are fixed fees that usually amount to about $1500 and then it is common for there to be an interest rate buy-down fee of about 1% of the loan amount.

 B. Title and escrow fees: These are fees charged by the title company and vary from state to state.
-It is common for these fees to tally $1000-2000.
+It is common for these fees to tally $1500-2500 for refinances and significantly more for home purchases.
 The larger the loan, the larger the title and escrow fees.

-C. Pre-paid items: These are pre-payments on property taxes and homeowners insurance.
-FHA insists that taxes and insurance be included in the escrow account and paid monthly.
-While these aren’t fees (since you are simply paying ahead on taxes and insurance) they do need to be added to the loan amount or otherwise paid in advance.
+C. Pre-paid items: These are pre-payments on property taxes, homeowners insurance, and some loan interest.
+While these aren’t fees (since you are simply paying ahead on things like taxes and insurance) they do need to be added to the loan amount or otherwise paid in advance.
+These pre-paid items can add up to several thousand dollars on larger loans.

 An Example